Vanuatuan cuisine: Core ingredients

-Vanuatu foods have several core ingredients used such as yam, taro, banana, coconut, sugarcane, tropical nuts, pigs, greens, fowls and seafood.
+Vanuatu foods use several core ingredients including yam, taro, banana, coconut, sugarcane, tropical nuts, pigs, greens, fowl and seafood.
 Native people in Vanuatu usually grow most of their food except luxury foods such as rice or tinned fish.

 Traditional drink

 Kava, a traditional psychoactive non-alcoholic drink, is extremely popular in Vanuatu.
 A once-prestigious beverage brewed from Piper methysticum, it is commonly drunk at dusk, before dinner, mostly by men but increasingly by women.
 While it has mild narcotic and relaxing effects on the individual, it is mostly appreciated for the relaxed social atmosphere it is traditionally associated with, both in urban and rural areas, in the context of the nakamal.

-Kava is a well known, a beverage commonly drunk across the South Pacific, as it is strongly tied to sacred traditions and custom beliefs.
-It has become a popular pass-time activity, a means to de-stress from the pressures of social, corporate and personal life.
+Kava is a well-known beverage commonly drunk across the South Pacific, as it is strongly tied to sacred traditions and custom beliefs.
 However, in some social groups, the original function and etiquette that accompanies the activity has somewhat lost its reverence.
 It can be abused.

 Traditional foods

 The national dish of Vanuatu is lap lap.
 Lap lap is a baked pudding.
-It is made up of grated yam, banana, manioc, or taro that is mixed with coconut milk and salt, wrapped up in banana leaves, then baked under hot volcanic stones.
+It is made up of grated yam, banana, manioc, or taro that is mixed with coconut milk and salt, wrapped up in banana leaves, then baked in an earth oven or hot volcanic stones.
 There is a variety of lap lap styles from island to island.
-Malekula has a unique technique in they way they bake their Lap lap, specifically called 'Sosor', where they place a glowing hot volcanic stone in the center of the unbaked pudding, with chicken wings, onion and tomato on top of the stone.
+Malekula has a unique laplap baking technique called 'sosor', in which a glowing hot volcanic stone is placed in the center of the unbaked pudding, with chicken wings, onion and tomato on top of the stone.
 They then squeeze coconut milk over the whole pudding, wrap it up and bake it.
-Once baked, the Sosor is opened, the stone removed and all the meat is cooked (steamed from the coconut milk), a well is made in the centre of the pudding and more coconut milk is squeezed out as a dipping sauce.
-The local markets often have stall hawkers selling local lap-lap with various toppings e.g. chicken, beef, octopus or fried fish.
+Once baked, the sosor is opened, the stone removed and all the meat is cooked (steamed from the coconut milk), a well is made in the centre of the pudding and more coconut milk is squeezed out as a dipping sauce.
+The local markets often have stall hawkers selling local laplap with various toppings such as chicken, beef, octopus or fried fish.